 My Homeschool Hours: Roughly Three Homeschool Hours Per Day

 When I was homeschooled, my parents gave us workbooks.
-We sat down and studied our workbooks (usually covering two to three subjects a day) for around three hours a day.
+So we sat down and studied our workbooks (usually covering two to three subjects a day) for around three hours a day.

 This motivated us to do our work more quickly as we could spend the spare time we had at the end of the day doing things we enjoyed.

-When I became a teenager, I became more motivated to finish my homework, so I could get to the next grade faster.
-I studied long hours – often eight to 10 hours a day!
-I decided these homeschool hours myself because I could now see the point of studying hard.
+When I became a teenager, I became more motivated to finish my homework to get to the next grade faster.
+So I studied long hours – often eight to 10 hours a day!
+I decided on these homeschool hours myself because I could now see the point of studying hard.

 But, I often wondered if my experience was universal.
 So, I asked a group of homeschooling parents what they do…